-In addition to the sales commissions, fees, allowances and expenses described above, the Company expects to pay approximately \$1,000,000 in offering and related costs and expenses in connection with this offering.
-These kinds of expenses include all expenses to be paid by us in connection with the offering (other than sales commissions, additional underwriting compensation, and expense allowances and reimbursement to our selling group members), including but not limited to legal, accounting, printing and mailing expenses, registration, qualification and associated securities filing fees and other costs and expenses.
+In addition to the commissions, fees, allowances and expenses described above, the Company may pay an amount of up to 1.50% of the gross offering proceeds of the debentures sold for issuer organization and offering expenses related to the offering.
+This means that the Company may use this portion of gross proceeds to pay these expenses or be reimbursed for expenses earlier incurred.
+These kinds of expenses include all expenses to be paid by us in connection with the offering (other than sales commissions, additional underwriting compensation, and accountable expense reimbursement to our selling group members), including but not limited to legal, accounting, printing and mailing expenses, registration, qualification and associated securities filing fees, costs and expenses of conducting educational conferences and seminars, costs and expenses of attending broker-dealer sponsored conferences, marketing expenses, other direct expenses incurred by us in connection with the offering (e.g., salaries for employees involved in accounting and finance functions), and facilities and technology costs and fees.

 The table below sets forth the maximum amount of sales commissions, additional underwriting compensation (the components of which are described in fn.
-1A to the table), and accountable due diligence expenses we may pay in connection with this offering.
+1 to the table), and accountable due diligence expenses and issuer organization and offering expenses we may pay (or be reimbursed for) in connection with this offering.

-Sales Additional Underwriting
+Sales Additional Underwriting Accountable Due Diligence and Issuer Organization and Offering

-Debenture Term Commission Compensation (1A) Total
+Debenture Term Commission Compensation (1) Expenses (2) Total

-6 Month 0.50% 1.50% 2.00%
+6 Month 0.50% 1.00% 3.00% 4.50%

-One Year 1.00% 2.50% 3.50%
+One Year 1.00% 2.00% 3.00% 6.00%

-Two Year 3.25% 3.05% 6.30%
+Two Year 3.25% 2.55% 3.00% 8.80%

-Three Year 5.00% 3.20% 8.20%
+Three Year 5.00% 2.70% 3.00% 10.70%

-Four Year 5.75% 3.25% 9.00%

-Five Year 6.50% 3.40% 9.90%
+Five Year 6.50% 2.80% 3.00% 12.30%

-Seven Year 7.00% 3.50% 10.50%
+Seven Year 7.00% 3.00% 3.00% 13.00%

-(1A) As described above, additional underwriting compensation includes (i) a non-accountable allowance of 0.50% of gross offering proceeds for a debenture with a term of six months and 1.00% for all other maturities and an accountable expense of up to 0.50%; (ii) a dealer manager fee of 0.50% gross offering proceeds for a debenture with a term of six months and 1.00% for all other maturities; and (iii) a wholesaling fee ranging from 0.25% to 1.00% gross offering proceeds depending on the term of the debenture sold.
+- (1) As described above, additional underwriting compensation includes (i) a non-accountable allowance of 0.5% of gross offering proceeds for a debenture with a term of six months and 1.0% for all other maturities; (ii) a dealer manager fee of 0.50% gross offering proceeds for a debenture with a term of six months and 1.00% for all other maturities; and (iii) a wholesaling fee ranging from 0.25% to 1.00% gross offering proceeds depending on the term of the debenture sold. - (2) Accountable due diligence expenses include up to 1.50% of gross offering proceeds for the accountable due diligence expenses incurred by the selling group members in verifying information relating to us and this offering, including reimbursement of actual costs of third-party professionals retained by them to provide due diligence services.
+Issuer organization and offering expenses include reimbursement to us for up to 1.50% of gross offering proceeds for those expenses described above.

 The line items reflected in the table below are our current estimates of average sales commissions, additional underwriting compensation, and accountable due diligence expenses and issuer offering expenses that we will pay.
-Specifically, we estimate that the average sales commission will be 5.00%, or \$12,500,000 based on \$250,000,000 in principal amount of debentures sold, and the average additional underwriting compensation will be 3.00%, or \$7,500,000 based on \$250,000,000 in principal amount of debentures sold (the components of which are described in fn.
-1B below).
-Actual costs may differ from the percentages and amounts shown in the table below, subject, however, to the limitations noted above.
+Specifically, we estimate that the average sales commission will be 5.00%, the average additional underwriting compensation will be 2.80% (the components of which are described in fn.
+1 below), and the average accountable due diligence and issuer organization and offering expense will be 3.00%.
+Actual costs may differ from the percentages and amounts shown in the table below, subject, however, to the 13.00% limitation noted above.